rhdtownsend/msg/docs/source/appendices/grid-files.rst

      - :math:`[880\,\angstrom, 5.0\,\um]`
      - ``Teff``, ``log(g)``, ``Z/Zo``

-The definitions and ranges of the atmospheric parameters are as
+The definitions and ranges of the photospheric parameters are as
 follows:

 * effective temperature ``Teff`` :math:`= \Teff/\kelvin \in [27500, 55000]`